jean-pierreBoth/coreset/README.md

 ### Results

 Detailed results are given [here](./Results.md).
-We run a simple weighted kmean after the coreset construction and compare with those obtained with [par_fastermap](https://docs.rs/kmedoids/0.5.0/kmedoids/fn.par_fasterpam.html) running on the whole data.
+We run a simple weighted k-median after the coreset construction and compare with those obtained with [par_fastermap](https://docs.rs/kmedoids/0.5.0/kmedoids/fn.par_fasterpam.html) running on the whole data.

+Comparison of the 2 algorithms classification is done using Normalised Information metrics implemented in the sub-crate **merit**.

 #### Conclusion
 Even with our simplistic weighted kmedoid implementation, the results are, on the average less than 5% above the reference cost obtained by **par_fastermap**, and  within 8% at 2 or 3 std deviations depending on the number of iterations in the kmedoid.
+Cpu times are about 10 times lower, without having to store a whole distance matrix.

 The number of iterations for the Kmedoid have a small impact on speed and 25 iterations (with 10 clusters asked) are a good compromise.

-**The speed is one or two orders of magnitude faster**.
+**The speed is one order magnitude faster**.

 ## Usage